-This report documents a regional, multi-stakeholder research agenda meeting held on November 20, 2018 in Pittsburgh, Pennsylvania.
+This white paper documents a regional, multi-stakeholder research agenda meeting held on November 20, 2018 in Pittsburgh, Pennsylvania.
 This meeting was the first of three topical research agenda meetings hosted by the Pittsburgh Water Collaboratory for Water Research, Education, and Outreach.
 The goal of the meeting was to identify key knowledge gaps in southwest Pennsylvania regarding green infrastructure and identify potential approaches that can help to fill those knowledge gaps.
 Participants were asked to answer the following questions:

-- 1. What are the knowledge gaps in the planning, design, installation, monitoring, and maintenance of green infrastructure in southwest Pennsylvania? - 2.
-What are the best approaches to fill knowledge gaps in the planning, design, installation, monitoring, and maintenance of green infrastructure in southwest Pennsylvania?
+- 1) What are the knowledge gaps in the planning, design, installation, monitoring, and maintenance of green infrastructure in southwest Pennsylvania? - 2) What are the best approaches to fill knowledge gaps in the planning, design, installation, monitoring, and maintenance of green infrastructure in southwest Pennsylvania?

 Participants brainstormed ideas and built consensus in groups of 2, 4, and 8, culminating as a summary list from the consolidation of consensus groups.
-The writing of this report was guided by the points that came up through this brainstorm activity, the prioritization by different groups, and the voting results.
+The writing of this white paper was guided by the points that came up through this brainstorm activity, the prioritization by different groups, and the voting results.
 Participant consensus is summarized in this document to outline existing knowledge gaps identified during the meeting.
 Final consensus is presented in Section 2 and 3.
 In Section 4, suggested paths forward are recommended based on participant findings.
 While these recommendations grew out of the meeting results, they will require continued discussion and research within and beyond the Collaboratory to be successfully enacted.
 Group participants from the meeting are included in Appendix 1.

-The Pittsburgh Water Collaboratory editorial board that helped prepare the final version of this community consensus report includes:
+The Pittsburgh Water Collaboratory editorial board that helped prepare the final version of this white paper includes:

-Emily Elliott Director
+Emily Elliott, Director

-Dan Bain Associate Director
+Dan Bain, Associate Director

-Brian Thomas Associate Director
+Brian Thomas, Associate Director

-Eitan Shelef Associate Director
+Eitan Shelef, Associate Director

-Mark River Postdoctoral Associate
+Mark River, Postdoctoral Associate

+This document was reviewed by Brenda Smith and Maureen Copeland from the Nine Mile Run Watershed Association and Joe Fedor at ALCOSAN.
+We appreciate their careful reading and helpful feedback.
 More information about the Pittsburgh Collaboratory for Water Research, Education, and Outreach can be found at: www.water.pitt.edu.